usbarmory/usbarmory/software/buildroot/README.md

     allowing to change default credentials ("armory":"usbarmory") and interaction with the encrypted storage.

+    New HTTPS TLS certificates are generated at the very first boot, you can access them, for import or customization, on the first microSD partition.

   * The 'Poweroff' action, within INTERLOCK, allows safe shutdown.

   * The interlock user '.ssh' directory can be referenced within the encrypted